ZettaScaleLabs/stabby/stabby/TUTORIAL.md

 ### Importing functions at load time

-Loading shared libraries at runtime like we've studdied above is more typical when implementing a plugin system, as the main advamtage of doing so is that this lets you load any number of shared objects that provide an intersecting set of symbols (including 0).
+Loading shared libraries at runtime like we've studdied above is more typical when implementing a plugin system, as the main advantage of doing so is that this lets you load any number of shared objects that provide an intersecting set of symbols (including 0).

 However, if you want to avoid linking some functions statically in your own binary, but still need these functions in order to run, load-time linkage may be more relevant.